 The council is responsible for supporting you financially if you are still under the age of 18.
-This means that it must make sure that you have enough money for the things you need, including clothes, food and cash for travel expenses
+It must make sure that you have enough money for the things you need, including clothes, food and cash for travel expenses.

 With few exceptions, the social services department of the council is also responsible for providing you with somewhere to live.

 You may be entitled to some benefits if you are over the age of 18 when you leave care.

 In some cases, you can get housing benefit to help with rent even if you are working.

 As a care leaver, the shared accommodation rate for a private rented place won't apply until your 22nd birthday.

 You are entitled to the same benefits as other young people if you are not in education or training.